stevehealy/angular-back-to-top/README.md

 [Material Design FAB button]: https://material.io/design/components/buttons-floating-action-button.html

 ## Installation and Running a dev server
-Clone this repo and run `ng serve`
+Clone this repo and run `npm install` to install necessary packages.
+Next, run `ng serve` to start the application.
 Then in your browser, go to `http://localhost:4200/`

+Once the page has loaded, simply scroll down the page and the back-to-top button will appear in the bottom-right corner.
+Click this button to return to the top of the page.
+Simple!

 ## Usage
 Import statement: